-Policy OS-1.5: Require the provision of open space linkages between development projects, consistent with the provisions of the Trails Master Plan, Open Space Plan and other environmental considerations including the MSHCP.

-Policy OS-1.8: Encourage residential clustering as a means of preserving open space.
+- Policy OS-1.1: Protect and preserve open space and natural habitat wherever possible. - Policy OS-1.5:Require the provision of open space linkages between development projects, consistent with the provisions of the Trails Master Plan, Open Space Plan and other environmental considerations including the MSHCP. - Policy OS-1.8: Encourage residential clustering as a means of preserving open space.